Blizzard fund raises $400,000 for South Dakota ranchers

-Considered one of South Dakota’s worst agricultural disasters, the October 3-5 storm dumped up to 48 inches of snow on parts of the state.
+Considered one of South Dakota’s worst agricultural disasters, the Oct.
+3-5 storm dumped up to 48 inches (122 cm) of snow on parts of the state.

 The South Dakota Cattlemen’s Association, the South Dakota Stockgrowers Association and the South Dakota Sheep Growers Association have partnered with Black Hills Area Community Foundation to raise funds to aid livestock producers affected by the blizzard.